National Lottery Community Fund: Creation

+In 2019, the Big Lottery Fund rebranded and became the National Lottery Community Fund.
+The new name intended to highlight its connection to the National Lottery.

+Role and statistics

 The funder takes an equity-based approach to its work, investing most in places, people and communities experiencing poverty, disadvantage and discrimination.
-In June 2023 it launched its most recent strategy ‘It Starts with Community’.
+In June 2023 it launched its most recent strategy "It Starts with Community".
 This sets out its focus on four key missions, which are to support communities to: